gbugli/DL_project_2023/README.md

     - `mkdir data`
     - `mv -r video_* data`
 - Go to location of the `annotations_generator.py` script
-- Execute the following command to generate the annotations file for the `train` dataset:
+- Execute the following command to generate the annotations file for the `hidden` dataset:
     - `python annotations_generator.py 15000 17000 path_to_hidden_dataset 11`

 # Train the UNet masker network